arunsupe/spotlight-web-interface/README.md

 blocks with each request.
 It runs in a terminal window (not demonized).
 I use it purely as a convenience.
 The entire family can now find files named "2015 tax return" or whatever from their laptops.
 I am putting it out there so that anyone who finds it useful may use it.
-Any help improving it, demonizing it, non-blocking it, improving the UI or porting it to other platforms' native fulltext search functions (Windows 10, linux etc) is very appreciated and welcome.
+Any help improving it, demonizing it, non-blocking it, improving the UI or porting it to other platforms' native fulltext search functions (Windows, linux, android?!, iOS ;-) etc) is very appreciated and welcome.

 It would be cool to have a similar search interface running on every computer/device in the LAN as some